matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ## Deployment Plan

-We aim to release the first verions of the `rXML` encoding as an "experimental" feature of CUE, which can be switched on via existing `CUE_EXPERIMENT` flag.
+We aim to release the first versions of the `cXML` encoding as an "experimental" feature of CUE, which can be switched on via existing `CUE_EXPERIMENT` flag.
 New releases can bring stability improvements to this encoding, with the encoding coming out of the "experimental" phase once the maintainers have deemed this feature stable.
 Examples of other experimental features are the embedding and topological sort features outlined [here](https://github.com/cue-lang/cue/releases/tag/v0.12.0)